Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts

 \section{Introduction}

 Unregulated advancement of large language models (LLMs) poses extreme societal risks, such as automated warfare, societal inequalities, and misinformation~\citep{bengio2024managing,shevlane2023model,anwar2024foundational,chen2024combating}.
-These risks largely arise from pre-training on vast unfiltered and uncurated Web data.
 It is therefore essential to develop safeguards to prevent the generation of potentially harmful content without compromising the beneficial applications.

-While tuning models to align their responses with curated human preferences has been effective in ensuring safety~\citep{ouyang2022training,ji2023beavertails}, these approaches remain costly, requiring extensive human annotations, significant computational resources, and repeated retraining to adapt to new types of misuse.
-Furthermore, deeper vulnerabilities have been exposed through sophisticated \textit{jailbreaking} techniques such as adversarial injection~\citep{schwinn2024soft,zou2023universal} and iterative prompt modification~\citep{zhu2024autodan,chao2023jailbreaking}.
-Thus, LLMs have been taught to respond safely to a specifically curated set of harm-inducing prompts by updating their parameters using finetuning~\citep{mazeika2024harmbench}, representation engineering~\citep{zou2024circuitbreaker}, and adversarial finetuning~\citep{jain2023baseline}.
-However, major gaps still exist as these approaches often generalize in unpredictable ways~\citep{anwar2024foundational,qi2023finetuning} and may lead to forgetting useful pre-trained knowledge and refusal on benign prompts~\citep{zhang2024dissecting,wei2024jailbroken}.

-Safeguards have thus also been developed on top of frozen LLMs using heuristic techniques such as smoothening responses over multiple input perturbations~\citep{robey2023smoothllm}, system prompt tuning~\citep{zheng2024prompt}, and prompt filtering~\citep{kumar2023certifying,liu2024protecting,jain2023baseline}.
-However, these strategies are often impractical since they either incur high computational costs through additional LLM calls or employ heuristic-based techniques removing potentially useful portions of user-provided prompts and suboptimal safeguarding.
+Although fine-tuning LLMs~\citep{zou2024circuitbreaker,mazeika2024harmbench} offers some promise for aligning models with safety objectives, its limitations are increasingly evident, as deeper vulnerabilities continue to surface through sophisticated \textit{jailbreaking} techniques~\citep{zou2023universal,chao2023jailbreaking}.
+In practice, fine-tuning does not scale well with model size, generalizes unpredictably~\citep{anwar2024foundational,qi2023finetuning}, risks erasing useful pre-trained knowledge~\citep{zhang2024dissecting}, and often leads to overrefusal~\citep{wei2024jailbroken}.

+This highlights the need for safeguarding methods that avoid updating pretrained parameters.
+Existing approaches, such as making additional LLM calls for smoothening generations~\citep{robey2023smoothllm,kumar2023certifying}, prompt filtering~\citep{liu2024protecting,jain2023baseline}, or post-generation moderation~\footnote{\url{https://platform.openai.com/docs/guides/moderation}}, offer valuable protection but often incur extra inference cost or risk filtering out useful content.
+Trainable modular attachments provide a complementary alternative since, by operating at the input level, they impose minimal overhead and avoid the rigidity of filtering, while still safeguarding frozen LLMs.
+Current designs, however, remain constrained by non-adaptive mechanisms~\citep{zheng2024prompt}.
+In practice, many deployers have resorted to manual system-prompt tuning to enforce safe behavior, but this is labor-intensive, consumes context length, and is vulnerable to leakage~\footnote{\url{https://github.com/jujumilk3/leaked-system-prompts}}.
+These limitations call for more adaptive safeguarding mechanisms—ones that integrate the strengths of existing approaches while leveraging efficient, modular input-level defenses.